arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 # Clean up (deletes) the contents of the `build/`, `dist/` and `docs/` directories
 $ npm run clean

-# Clean, build, then transpile, minimize and bundle to `dist/`.
+# Clean, build, then minimize and bundle to `dist/`.
 # The `dist/` folder will contain the `.js`, `.css` and font files necessary to
 # use MathLive.
 The `docs/` folder will also be updated.
 $ npm run dist